droyktton/spatialuphistability/README.md

 # spatialuphistability
-Determines the linear stability of the Fourier modes of the spatial u-$\phi$ model.
+Determines the linear stability of the Fourier modes of the spatial u-\phi model.

 ------------------------------------------------------------------------------
 DISCLAIMER